KleinMisha/analytics-report-hr-/README.md

 ---

-<div style="color: skyblue">‼️ Given this is an extremely simple project, I did not include any tests and placed almost everything in the project's root directory.
+<span style="color: skyblue">‼️ Given this is an extremely simple project, I did not include any tests and placed almost everything in the project's root directory.
 I simply do not expect this project to every grow.
-If it does, then I'd reorganize some files and such. </div>
+If it does, then I'd reorganize some files and such. </span>

 # 🛠️ Tools